ComputationalRadiationPhysics/liFFT/README.md

 Almost all possible formats are converted to floating point or 32Bit ARGB images during loading.
 This allows importing and exporting files from analytic tools and image editors like jImage.

+# Software License
+**libLiFFT** is licensed under **LGPLv3** or later.

-# Namespace organisation
+# Namespace organization
 All FFT related classes and methods are under the LiFFT namespace, the tiffWriter interface classes are under the tiffWriter namespace.
-The folder structure matches the namespace organisation with the include folder beeing the top directory.
+The folder structure matches the namespace organization with the include folder being the top directory.

 # Examples
 There are a couple of example applications that can be used as a reference for implementing own applications.
 All of them are in a separate folder: